 “I really enjoy learning new things, plus I am constantly looking for new learning opportunities.”

-Since you cannot compare yourself with other candidates that you haven’t met, all you can do is to describe your passion, desire, and commitment for the position.
+Since you cannot compare yourself with other candidates that you haven’t met, all you can do is describe your passion, desire, and commitment to the position.
 Essentially, it’s like begging for the job position by explaining things like, what professional tasks do you excel at.
 Ultimately, the ‘what sets you apart from other candidates applying for this position answers’ you provide can make or break the experience.

 An ideal ‘why you are an ideal candidate for this position answer’ would be: